macmillancontentscience/shepherd/README.md

 ## Example

 NONE OF THIS EXISTS YET.
-The workhorse function is `deploy_script_api`.
+The workhorse function is `deploy_script_http`.
 This function creates an AWS Lambda instance with the necessary API to invoke your function.